 If the joints in your lower spine are deformed from arthritis, it may be hard for

 the healthcare provider to get a good sample of your CSF.
-Talk with him or her so
+Talk with your provider

 What might affect my test results?